MostroP2P/mostro/README.md

 Mostro works with a p2p communication on top of Nostr, Mostro will be the escrow that will allow buyer and seller operate reducing the risk for both parties.

-Mostro will handle Bitcoin using a Lightning Network node, the node will create the hold invoices for sellers and pay the buyers lightning regular invoices.
+Mostro will handle Bitcoin using a Lightning Network node, the node will create the hold invoices for sellers to pay and pays to the buyers lightning regular invoices.

 Mostro will need a private key to be able to create, sign and send events through Nostr network.

-In the next graphic we can see a very summarized version of how Mostro, the seller and the lightning node interact, a more detailed explanation can be found [here](./FLOW.md):
+In the next graphic we can see a very summarized version of how Mostro, the seller and the lightning node interact, a more detailed explanation can be found [here](https://mostro.network/messages):

 ```mermaid
 sequenceDiagram